OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

    ![Yeoman generator](../images/yo-office-manifest-only-vue.png)

    - **Choose a project type:** `Office Add-in project containing the manifest only`
-   - **What do you want to name your add-in?** `My Office Add-in`
+   - **What do you want to name your add-in?** `my-office-add-in`
    - **Which Office client application would you like to support?** `Excel`

+If you are prompted to use either Yarn or NPM as a package you can choose either one.

-After you complete the wizard, it creates a `My Office Add-in` folder, which contains a `manifest.xml` file as well as some other stuff.
+After you complete the wizard, it creates a `my-office-add-in` folder, which contains a `manifest.xml` file.
 The `manifest.xml` file will be important later.

 ## Secure the app